Tag: immune

 Why Beta Glucan Should Be Part of Your Immune System Arsenal – InVite Health Podcast, Episode 268

 Algae, those plant-like green velvet blankets on the surface of ponds and lakes, holds a vault’s worth of nutrition.
 One of these algae, called Euglena gracilis, supplies and insoluble fiber that stimulates our immune system whenever we need it.
-This ingredient is called Beta-1.3-Glucan and it’s very well researched in the support of the immune system.
+This ingredient is called Beta-1.3-Glucan and it’s very well researched.
+I’m going to refer to it as Beta Glucan for the rest of the episode.

 Traveling Soon?
 You Need These Supplements To Stay Healthy – InVite Health Podcast, Episode 231